 Sprinklers are the most common type of irrigation equipment.
 They have evolved over the years, so there are many kinds of sprinklers.

-The yard sprinkler created 1932 by a citrus farmer is the most common piece of irrigation equipment.
+The impact sprinkler, a yard sprinkler created 1932 by a citrus farmer, is the most common piece of irrigation equipment.
 The first impact sprinklers were mounted atop metal pipes.
-These raised sprinklers are still used today to water a lot of vegetable gardens and landscape beds as well as for frost prevention for orchards and fruits.
+These raised sprinklers are still used today to water vegetable gardens and landscape beds, as well as for frost prevention for orchards and fruits.

 Impact sprinklers are typically made of brass or plastic.
 They are so named because they use the force of the water exiting the nozzle to swing an arm around to make “impact” with the sprinkler frame.
 This impact causes the sprinkler to rotate slightly.
 This motion happens repeatedly so that the sprinkler rotates providing coverage of a large area and results in the common “cha-cha-cha” sound as it rotates.